Malibakiso/practice/README.md

 ## About

 This project is the group assessment for Socio Informatics/Information Systems Management 354.
-Groups consisted of 4/5 members and was tasked with implementation including use of HTML,CSS, JavaScript an react.js.
+Groups consisted of 4/5 members and was tasked with implementation including use of HTML, CSS, JavaScript and Bootstrap.

 ## Deployment